Edstrom, Eliza Kent (1829 - June 29, 1891)

 THE PHOTOGRAPHER/ PHOTOGRAPHIC STUDIO:

 BRYAN R. JOHNSON was born c.
 1834 in New York State, and his death date is unidentified.
 After working as a photographer in several California cities, Johnson moved to Petaluma and beginning in December of 1862 co-partnered with Edward P. Butler at the Ambrotype and Photographic Gallery on Petaluma’s Phoenix Block.
-In April of 1863 Johnson took sole possession of the gallery and renamed it “Johnson’s Premier Pioneer Photographic Gallery”.
-In 1864 he moved his studio twice within the community and continued working in Petaluma at least until 1867.
+In April 1863, Johnson took sole possession of the gallery and renamed it “Johnson’s Premier Pioneer Photographic Gallery”.
+In 1864, he moved his studio twice within the community finally settling in the Doyle Building on Main Street.
+Johnson sold his studio to William Henry Lentz in October 1866.
 (For additional information on this photographer and to view all portraits by him in the collection, click on his name in blue above.)

 THE SITTER: